burak091/fedora-linux-user-disk-samba-management/README.md

 #In this process, firewall-cmd --get-zones is used to list all available firewall zones, and firewall-cmd --get-default-zone checks the currently active default zone.
 The default zone is then changed to internal using firewall-cmd --set-default-zone=internal.
 The command firewall-cmd --info-zone=internal displays detailed information about the internal zone, including active services and network interfaces.
 To allow Samba traffic permanently, the Samba service is added to the internal zone using firewall-cmd --zone=internal --permanent --add-service=samba.
 After applying the changes with firewall-cmd --reload, the firewall configuration is reloaded, and the updated zone settings are verified again.</code></pre>

 <img width="875" height="229" alt="image" src="https://github.com/user-attachments/assets/f246f596-7fa8-4d62-b5e3-e0c039b97e9e" />
+<pre><code>sudo semanage fcontext --add --type samba_share_t "/share1(/.*)?"
+sudo semanage fcontext --add --type samba_share_t "/home/user1/share2(/.*)?" sudo restorecon -R /share1 sudo restorecon -R /home/user1/share2

-In this step, SELinux file contexts are configured to allow Samba access to shared directories.
+#In this step, SELinux file contexts are configured to allow Samba access to shared directories.
 The semanage fcontext --add --type samba_share_t command is used to define the appropriate SELinux context for /share1 and /home/user1/share2, including all files and subdirectories.
 After defining the contexts, the restorecon -R command is executed to apply the new SELinux labels recursively.
-This ensures that the specified directories are correctly labeled and accessible by the Samba service under SELinux enforcement.
+This ensures that the specified directories are correctly labeled and accessible by the Samba service under SELinux enforcement.</code></pre>

 ## Windows Client Access
 <img width="760" height="247" alt="image" src="https://github.com/user-attachments/assets/658f1d7e-9ece-4030-8ac8-e0f61a08adab" />